RohitBandaru/rohitbandaru.github.io/_posts/2025-03-02-World-Models.md

 During world model pretraining, explicit actions aren't used.
 The model functions essentially as a video generation model.
 However, the models are later finetuned to incorporate explicit actions for different use cases, transforming them into true world models.

-{% include figure.liquid loading="eager" path="assets/img/blog/world_models/cosmos_wfm.png" caption="" alt="Cosmos WFM diagram" source="https://arxiv.org/abs/2501.03575"%}
+{% include figure.liquid loading="lazy" path="assets/img/blog/world_models/cosmos_wfm.png" caption="" alt="Cosmos WFM diagram" source="https://arxiv.org/abs/2501.03575"%}

 Cosmos was released very recently.
 It will be interesting to see whether "World Foundation Models" become more widely developed and used in the coming months.
 No model has been trained yet on this scale of physical AI data.